How To Digital Detox This Winter

 Reconnect with what really matters and take a digital detox this winter.
 Step away from the electronic devices that consume us more than ever and jump into planning a trip to the Nelson and Kootenay Lake region.

 Find some balance in nature by voyaging to the East Shore on the longest free ferry in the world.
 Get nourished at Black Salt Cafe, an artisan bistro offering local and organic ingredients with everything from free range meats to vegan and sustainably sourced treats.
 Spend your day exploring the handcrafted artisans in Crawford Bay, Barefoot Handweaving and Kootenay Forge.
 Stay at one of the A-frame cabins of Kokanee Chalets or in the brand new Waterfall Suite at Tara Shanti .
-Wake up to freshly baked goods at Red’s Bread & Bakery, your next door neighbour, or drink your morning Ladybug Coffee on the shores of the lake.
+Wake up to freshly baked goods at Red's Bread & Bakery in Crawford Bay or drink your morning Ladybug Coffee on the shores of the lake at Kootenay Bay.

 Looking for a true off-grid accommodation experience?
 Check out comfy Logden Lodge in Ymir, about 20 minutes from Nelson.
 Wood cabins, fireplaces and no TVs equal rustic luxury.
 Back on grid but equally appealing, the historic Cloudside Hotel in Nelson is a great spot to soak up heritage charm.
 You can also choose from all sorts of vacation rentals with varying degrees of amenities and features.

 Get playful and head into the Selkirk Mountains to spend the day skiing at Whitewater Ski Resort.
 A family-friendly getaway that’s proudly free of WiFi and cell service, this mountain escape lets you focus on your turns and your ski buddies instead of your news feed.